-Moreover, our operation teams coordinate with municipalities to understand what other construction projects are taking place in that area. so that we can build together to further limit disruption.
+Construction moves at a speed of about 600-800 meters a day, meaning that a street will generally experience just a day or two of disruption, for an infrastructure that will hopefully serve its residents forever.
+Moreover, our operation teams coordinate with municipalities to understand what other construction projects are taking place in that area, so that we can build together to further limit disruption, alignment of all key stakeholders helps cut costs and disruption.

 The dig once philosophy comes from the idea that, in the same way that cities have single water, electricity and gas lines, they should have one single infrastructure for connectivity.
 Having multiple fiber, copper and cable lines is pointless, incredibly inefficient, and ultimately unsustainable.
-And why would you want to implement copper and cable lines, when fiber is clearly the way to go to boost technological innovation?
-Instead, we should look to save resources and energy, and build a more sustainable, scalable investment that offers an effective route to market for ISPs.
+And why would you want to implement copper and cable lines, when fiber is the undisputed leader to boost technological innovation?
+Instead, we should look to save resources and energy, and build a more sustainable, scalable investment that offers an effective route to market for all service providers.

-This kind of network should also be futureproofed.
+This kind of network should also be future-proofed.
 Indeed, a fiber network can support high speed 4G and 5G cellular networks, because it can handle the vast amount of traffic generated and offers virtually unlimited bandwidth potential.
-Once a common fiber network has been implemented, cities will have the most future-proof solution for connectivity available and there's no reason why they should dia again.
+Once a common fiber network has been implemented, cities will have the most future-proof solution for connectivity available and there's no reason why they should dig again.